Can Cycling Cause Hemorrhoids?

 5. Take a Break

 If cycling hemorrhoids is extremely challenging and bothersome for you, then it might be a good idea to take a break from it for a while.
-There are other fitness activities that you can participate in that don’t require you to exert the same amount of force, such as swimming.

 The most effective long-term solution would be to consider one of many surgical procedures that are designed to relieve pressure on the area.